jfpoilpret/fast-arduino-lib/dox/tutorial.md

 This problem cannot occur with FastArduino as the available pins are stored in a strong enum and it becomes impossible to select a pin that does not exist for the board we target!

-Now, what is really interesting in comparing both working code examples is the size of the built program (measured with UNO as a target, TODO IDE/toolchains versions):
+Now, what is really interesting in comparing both working code examples is the size of the built program (measured with UNO as a target, FastArduino project built with AVR Toolchain 3.5.3, Arduino API project built with Arduino IDE 1.8.2):
 |           | Arduino API | FastArduino |
 |-----------|-------------|-------------|
 | code size | 928 bytes   | 154 bytes   |